c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 - Use text mode (pure PETSCII) for the sun and its animations
 - 7 sprites extended in X and Y for the scroll
-- Open the vertical edge for use with sprites under the sun
+- Open the vertical border to place the 7 sprites there
 - Play a sid that has to play well in PAL / NTSC / Drean

 Vertical Frame